ssp-data/awesome-dagster/README.md

 ## Podcasts
 * [Data Engineering Podcast - Build Maintainable And Testable Data Applications With Dagster - Episode 104](https://www.dataengineeringpodcast.com/dagster-data-applications-episode-104/) _October 28, 2019_: Fist podcast about Dagster where Nick Schrock the founder explains the motivation and the story behind Dagster.
-* [Software Wngineering Daily - Dagster with Nick Schrock](https://softwareengineeringdaily.com/2019/11/15/dagster-with-nick-schrock/) _November 15, 2019_: Second podcast with different insight from the software engineering perspective
+* [Software Engineering Daily - Dagster with Nick Schrock](https://softwareengineeringdaily.com/2019/11/15/dagster-with-nick-schrock/) _November 15, 2019_: Second podcast with different insight from the software engineering perspective
 * [Python Podcast - Digging Into Dagster: An Opinionated Open Source Framework For Data Orchestration - Episode 279](https://www.pythonpodcast.com/dagster-data-orchestration-episode-279/) _September 7, 2020_: Update on Dagster after a year.

 ## Slides